catalinii/minisatip/README.md

 	* eg: -y 5544
 	- changing this to a port > 1024 removes the requirement for minisatip to run as root

-* -z --check-signal force to get signal from the DVB hardware every 200ms (use with care, only when needed)
-	* - retrieving signal could take sometimes more than 200ms which could impact the rtp stream, using it only when you need to adjust your dish

 Examples:
 -------